Getting started

 -

-Allow to customize some of the Embedded Go environment variables using a
+Allow to customize some of the Embedded Go environment variables using the

 build.cfg